-“One of the BEST online training/learning sessions I have ever taken.” — Anonymous
+“One of the best online training sessions I have ever taken.” — Anonymous

-“Great facilitator, great training” — Anna Diaz, Food For The Hungry
+“Great facilitator, great training” — Anna, Food For The Hungry

-“It’s made me feel confident to enter into the family liaison role in a crisis.” — Duncan Watts, Interserve
+“It’s made me feel confident to enter into the family liaison role in a crisis.” — Duncan, Interserve

 “The facilitator had a really calm, clear and engaging manner.
 They were very good at validating participants’ contributions”. – Anonymous